ADAC: History

 In 1974, the organisation had 3.8 million members at a time when there were 19.0 million passenger cars registered in Germany.
 By 1990, membership had risen to 10.2 million, with 35.5 million passenger cars registered in the country, so ADAC membership grew more than twice as fast as national car ownership.
 Growth rates during the ensuing twenty years were greatly boosted by German reunification.

-May 2012 was when the organisation welcomed its 18 millionth member, a further milestone being reached in May 2013 as the ADAC fitted out its 10,000th roadside assistance vehicle, a Volkswagen Touran, with several hundred different tools and replacement parts.
+In May 2012, the organisation welcomed its 18 millionth member, and in May 2013, the ADAC fitted out its 10,000th roadside assistance vehicle, a Volkswagen Touran, with several hundred different tools and replacement parts.

 In 1997, ADAC opened its new technical centre in Landsberg am Lech, Bavaria.

-In 2003, ADAC voiced criticism of the supervised driving at age 17 pilot program in Lower Saxony, and celebrated its 100th anniversary.
+In 2003, ADAC voiced criticism of the supervised driving at age 17 pilot program in Lower Saxony and celebrated its 100th anniversary.

-The ADAC Stiftung "Gelber Engel" foundation was established in 2007.
-This foundation financially supports survivors of road accidents, and funds accident rescue and accident research initiatives and institutions.
+In 2007, the ADAC Stiftung "Gelber Engel" foundation was established.
+This foundation financially supports survivors of road accidents and funds accident rescue and accident research initiatives and institutions.
+The ADAC Stiftung "Gelber Engel" ("ADAC 'Yellow Angel' Foundation") has supported victims of road accidents since 2007.
+In September 2013, that foundation was registered as a gGmbH (a non-profit company).

 At the end of 2019, ADAC had 21.2 million members.

+Critics

+More corporate group than association

+The automobile club operates over 25 subsidiaries, several of which have a non-German legal form.
+Like its commercial competitors, the ADAC offers travel, emergency services, insurance, and much more for everyone; it operates as an entrepreneur in the market.
+The ADAC describes itself on its website as a "leading mobility service provider."

+In 2012, the Munich District Court investigated the ADAC's status as an association.
+In a German registered association (Verein), members exercise their participation and control rights primarily through participation in the general meeting (Mitgliederversammlung).
+This is also the case with the ADAC.
+In a stock corporation (Aktiengesellschaft) or cooperative (Genossenschaft), however, members elect not only the board of directors but also, obligatorily, a permanent supervisory body.
+The ADAC's internal controls were considered inadequate by lawyer and author Dirk-Ulrich Otto.

+The Munich District Court has confirmed in 2017 the ADAC's association status.
+The court announced reject deletion from the association register and justified its decision by stating that it could not establish that the association was operating commercially.
+The ADAC has since outsourced its commercial activities to a stock corporation ADAC SE whose board of directors is independent of instructions.

+Manipulation of the tire tests

+The ADAC published a tire test that, years later, turned out to be fake.
+The test results were not as they were later presented.
+An ADAC insider revealed this in 2014.
+He said that the ADAC provided information to its sympathetic manufacturers about which tire models it wanted to test, where it wanted to test these tires, and under what conditions.